bogdanvuk/phd/source/dteep.rst

     The shape of the :math:`\text{speedup}(n_e)` function given by the equation :eq:`m-speedup-func-subst`.

-The plot in the :num:`Figure #fig-speedup-func-plot` suggests that accelerating the |ealgo| by a co-processor that performs the DT accuracy calculation in parallel for all ensemble members, will in the beginning provide increase in the speedup as the number of ensemble members increase.
+The plot in the :num:`Figure #fig-speedup-func-plot` suggests that accelerating the |ealgo| by a co-processor that performs the DT accuracy calculation in parallel for all ensemble members, will provide an increase in the speedup as the number of ensemble members increases in the beginning.
 Then, after a speedup maximum has been reached, it will slowly degrade, but continue to offer a substantial speedup for all reasonable ensemble sizes.
 The maximum of the speedup can be found by seeking the maximum of the function given by the equation :eq:`m-speedup-func-subst`.
 By taking into the account parameter relationships, the point of the maximum of the :math:`\text{speedup}(n_e)` function can be expressed as follows:

 .. math:: max(\text{speedup}(n_e))\approx\frac{\Tswacc}{2\sqrt{\Thsacc(1)\Thsms(1)}}\ at\ n_e \approx \sqrt{\frac{\Thsacc(1)}{\Thsms(1)}}
 	:label: m-speedup-maximum